Welcome to the Gopher Garden

 Observing Gophers: A Garden Delight

-Gophers are not just pests; they are a part of the ecosystem.
+Gophers aren’t just pests; they’re a part of the ecosystem.
 Observing their behavior can be educational and enjoyable.
-They are most active at dawn and dusk.
-Watching a gopher work its way through the soil is fascinating.
+They’re most active at dawn and dusk.
+Watching a gopher work its way through the soil is fascinating—their engineering prowess is honestly impressive.
 Seeing how they interact with the environment offers valuable insights into the subterranean world.